Interventionism (politics): France

 France has intervened in Libya and in West Africa.

 India

 India has intervened in Sri Lanka.

 Indonesia

 Indonesia has intervened in East Timor.

 Iran

 Iran has intervened in Iraq and in Syria.

 Nigeria

 Nigeria has shown the will to intervene in the affairs of other sub Saharan African countries since independence.
 It is said that one of the reasons Yakubu Gowon was removed from office had been the squandering of Nigeria's resources in such far-away lands as Grenada and Guyana, with no returns, economic or political for Nigeria.
 The philosophy of subsequent military governments in Nigeria was that in an increasingly interdependent world, a country cannot be an island.

 Saudi Arabia

 Saudi Arabia has led interventions in Bahrain and in Yemen.

 Turkey

 Turkey has intervened in Cyprus, in Libya and in Syria.

 United Arab Emirates

 The UAE has intervened in Sudan and in Yemen.

+United Kingdom

+Britain's history with interventionism dates back to the British Empire era, characterized by military and political involvement across Africa, South Asia, and the Middle East.
+As the Empire declined, Britain continued to intervene abroad throughout the 20th century, notably in the miscalculated Suez Crisis (1956) and controversial counterinsurgency campaign known as the Malayan Emergency (1948–1960).
+In the post-Cold War period, the UK intervened among others in the Gulf War (1991), Bosnia, Kosovo (1999), and Sierra Leone (2000) as part of NATO operations and UN mandates.
+Following the September 11 attacks, the UK joined the US-led coalition in Afghanistan (2001) and Iraq (2003) under Prime Minister Tony Blair, the latter proving highly controversial domestically.
+The UK also played a leading role in the 2011 military intervention in Libya under UN Security Council Resolution 1973, while also providing military training and assistance across Africa, including Mali and Somalia.